rljacob/vibemath/PROMPTS.md

 - Set up basic CI (e.g., GitHub Actions or `tox`) to run tests automatically
 - Optionally configure formatting tools (e.g., `black`, `isort`)
 - Use `conda` for environment and dependency management instead of `venv`
+- Do not start building any functionality inside the package on this prompt.
 ```

 ### Prompt 0a — Test the Best Practices Setup